dev-academy-programme/computer-setup/code-accessibility.md

 You may find that some minor adjustments to your coding setup can have a huge impact on the effectiveness and enjoyability of your experience.
 Here are a few things you might try customising to suit your own needs.
 While they are largely sourced from resources focusing on dyslexia, anyone can benefit from them.

+Further accessibility features, such as keyboard navigation, screenreader compatibility, and audio cues are described in the [VS Code docs](https://code.visualstudio.com/docs/editor/accessibility).

 Additionally, if you need hands-free coding, read [Josh W. Comeau's description of how he does this](https://www.joshwcomeau.com/blog/hands-free-coding/).

 ## Customisations that might improve readability: